 Williamina Fleming’s Story

 Williamina Paton Fleming was born on May 15, 1857 in Dundee, Scotland.
 After her father died when she was 7, the family fell on hard times and she started working as a teacher’s assistant at age 14 to help support them.
 She married James Orr Fleming at 20, and a year later in 1878, the couple emigrated to Boston, Massachusetts.
-Most sources say her husband abandoned her soon after their arrival in America, leaving Fleming pregnant and alone in a new country.
+Most sources say her husband abandoned her soon after their immigration, leaving Fleming pregnant and alone in a new country.
 To support herself she took a position as a maid at the home of Edward Charles Pickering, Director of the Harvard Observatory.
-Pickering, recognizing her intelligence, soon moved Fleming into the Observatory and taught her how to analyze glass photographic plates of the stars, the central work of the Observatory at this time.
+Pickering, recognizing her intelligence, soon moved Fleming into the Observatory and taught her how to analyze photographic glass plates of the stars, the central work of the Observatory at this time.